 But we all know a story of a guy who managed to do it, don’t we?
 I do, I have met people that ran away from their creditors and have seemingly escaped the endless payment requests.

 I doubt they live a happy life.
 They have to look over their shoulders a lot, for the fact is that escaping from debts is getting harder every year as the world becomes more digitalized.

-With the ability to have a passport flagged, border crossing become collection points for debts.
+With the ability to have a passport flagged, border crossing becomes a collection point for debts.